-This study/project is funded by the National Institute for Health Research (NIHR) Health Technology Assessment (HTA) Programme (NIHR131339).
+This study/project is funded by the National Institute of Health and Care Research (NIHR) Health Technology Assessment (HTA) Programme (NIHR131339).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.
 The study/project is also supported by the NIHR Clinical Research Network (CRN).
+The hair cortisol data collection and all associated analyses are funded by Prof Peter Fonagy's discretionary research fund at University College London (UCL), and are not part of the NIHR funding.

-The COSI Study IRAS No: 303294 Sponsor: Anna Freud Centre V6.0 08 02 2023
+The COSI Study IRAS No: 303294 Sponsor: Anna Freud Centre V8.0 12 09 2023